 The decision comes down to who is left with the risks and rewards of ownership at the end of the lease.
 The sales type is specific to lessors only and contemplates a combined transaction of a sale financed by the lessor.
 On the lessee side it is a financing by virtue of it being sold to the lessee.

 The risks and rewards of ownership are measured by 2 factors,the useful remaining life of the asset visa vie the lease term, and the amount of the remaining dollar value visa vie the original cost.
 Both of these measurements are estimated at about 90% for remaining life and 20% for remaining dollar value.
 In the final analysis, a decision is required based on accounting principals of revenue /cost matching, conservatism and specific stated requirements per ASC 842.

 There is considerable leeway allowed in the estimates.

 FASB Statement No.13 on lease accounting was issued in May 1980 or about 40 years ago and was 226 pages in length.
-KPMG recently published a hand book on leasing of about 1,250 pages and a separate book on real estate leases of about 160 pages or a combined number of pages of over 1,400.
-You are urged to download for free, both publications as they are well done, detailed and comprehensive in scope.
-They make excellent reference sources.
+Some large accounting firms have recently published hand books on leasing of various sizes.
+You are urged to research & download these publications as they are generally well done.

 If the average small CPA has a need for detail because of a particularly involved contract, he or she can resort to these publications and others like them, for detailed assistance.
 In most cases both small and large CPA firms will probably not have a need for this detail in arriving at an accounting treatment for the vast majority of transaction.